 The small size of this monitor is soon forgotten when you look at the resolution and the refresh rate.
-With a 1920 x 1080 screen, and the highest refresh rate on our list of 165 Hz, the MSI Optix provides some of the smoothest gameplay around.
+With a 2560 x 1440 screen, and one of the highest refresh rates on our list of 165 Hz, the MSI Optix provides some of the smoothest gameplay around.
 This is great for sim racing, and all of the cars and tracks will be crisp and clear, with no need to worry about jumpy gameplay.

 - Quite cheap